AlgoMaster Logo

 Understanding the Problem

-At first glance, this looks like a tree-to-list conversion problem, and that intuition is spot on.
-The multilevel structure is essentially a tree where each node can have both a "next sibling" (the next pointer) and a "first child" (the child pointer).
-Our job is to splice every child chain into the main list, right after the parent node.
+This is a tree-to-list conversion in disguise.
+The multilevel structure is a tree where each node has a "next sibling" (the next pointer) and a "first child" (the child pointer).
+Flattening it means splicing every child chain into the main list, right after its parent node.

 Key Constraints: